open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## Finishing a todo

-A todo list is useless if we can't keep track of which ones we've finished, and which ones we have not.
+A todo list is useless if we can't keep track of which todos we've finished, and which todos we have not.
 We need to add a way to manage this status.

 First, let's replace our finished/unfinished text with a checkbox: